Coronavirus disease (COVID-19) information for pharmacists

 Does the patient need to sign for the receipt of a prescription?

 Where practical, patients should continue to sign for receipt of PBS benefits.
-If it is impractical for the patient to sign the prescription acknowledging receipt of supply, a relaxation of this requirement is in place for the duration of the telehealth measure (currently ceasing on 30 September 2020).
+If it is impractical for the patient to sign the prescription acknowledging receipt of supply, a relaxation of this requirement is in place until 31 March 2021.
 All other compliance requirements remain unchanged.

 How long is this interim arrangement in place?

-- to persons with a record of previous supply from the pharmacist, or
+- for the treatment of a person with a record of previous supply from a pharmacy, or

-- to persons authorised under State or Territory law to use or supply salbutamol in the practice of their profession (such as medical practitioners), or
+- to persons authorised under State or Territory law to use or supply salbutamol in the practice of their profession (e.g. medical practitioners), or

-- for use in institutional first aid (e.g. schools and workplaces).
+- for use in institutional first aid (e.g. schools, workplaces).

-The new entry also specifies that supply is limited to one primary pack of salbutamol for each person with evidence of a medically diagnosed lung condition or previous supply from the pharmacist.
+The entry specifies supply is limited to one primary pack of salbutamol for each person being treated by the pharmacist.

-These changes to the Poisons Standard are designed to ensure availability of salbutamol inhalers for patients with a genuine need for their asthma condition.
+These changes to the Poisons Standard are designed to ensure availability of salbutamol inhalers for patients with a genuine need for their asthma condition and have been revised following feedback that restrictions implemented in March 2020 had impeded access to those with an urgent therapeutic need.

-To support pharmacists with this change, PSA has prepared the following Q&As.
+To support pharmacists with this change, PSA has updated the following Q&As.

 What legislative changes have come into force for salbutamol?